Al-Ittihad SC (Iraq)

-Al-Ittihad Sport Club (نادي الاتحاد الرياضي), is an Iraqi football team based in Al-Ashar, Basra, that plays in Iraq Division Three.
+Al-Ittihad Sport Club (نادي الاتحاد الرياضي), is an Iraqi football team based in Al-Ashar, Basra, that plays in Iraqi Third Division League.

 History

 Foundation and early years

-Al-Ittihad was founded in 1937 in the Al-Bachhari district, and it was the first administrative body headed by Nadhum Majeed.
-In 1940, Tawfiq Al-Ainachi assumed the presidency of the club, and the club’s activity stopped at the outbreak of the World War II, and in 1945 the club resumed its activity, and it moved to a new location in the Al-Saee district.
+Al-Ittihad was founded in 1937 in the Al-Bachari district, and it was the first administrative body headed by Nadhum Majeed.
+In 1940, Tawfiq Al-Ainachi assumed the presidency of the club.
+The club's activities stopped at the outbreak of World War II.
+In 1945, the club resumed activity, and moved to a new location in the Al-Saee district.

+Prince's patronage and "Royal" nickname

 In the 1940s, the club was receiving direct support from Prince Abd al-Ilah.
 Prince Abd al-Ilah's encouragement was the first motive for the club's activity, as he visited Basra on every occasion, he came to the stadium to enjoy one of the football matches that the club was running.
-He also donated a silver cup to the football club bearing his name in 1947, and on April 22, 1949 the prince spent an entire day in the club's hospitality to supervise himself the activities of the club teams, and the club's name was changed to the Royal Al-Ittihad Sport Club.
+He also donated a silver cup to the football club bearing his name in 1947, and on April 22, 1949, the prince spent an entire day in the club's hospitality to supervise himself the activities of the club teams, and the club's name was changed to the Al-Ittihad Al-Malaki "Royal" Sport Club.
 At the end of the 1940s and the beginning of the 1950s, the president of the club was Sami Al-Hilali, who issued the first sports newspaper in Basra in September 1950 under the name of Al-Ittihad Sports Newspaper, he was an influential figure, and at that time he was communicating with club administrations in neighboring countries to conduct friendly matches and hold sporting events.